microsoft/PubSec-Info-Assistant/docs/features/user_experience.md

 ![Chat Link](/docs/images/tab-data-assist-upload-files-ui.png)

-Once a file has been uploaded the user can select and example query or enter thier own question about the CSV file.
+Once a file has been uploaded the user can select an example query or enter thier own question about the CSV file.

 ![Chat Link](/docs/images/tab-data-assist-how-many-rows.png)